roboll/helmfile/README.md

 ### sync

 The `helmfile sync` sub-command sync your cluster state as described in your `helmfile`.
-The default helmfile is `helmfile.yaml`, but any yaml file can be passed by specifying a `--file path/to/your/yaml/file` flag.
+The default helmfile is `helmfile.yaml`, but any YAML file can be passed by specifying a `--file path/to/your/yaml/file` flag.

 Under the covers, Helmfile executes `helm upgrade --install` for each `release` declared in the manifest, by optionally decrypting [secrets](#secrets) to be consumed as helm chart values.
 It also updates specified chart repositories and updates the dependencies of any referenced local charts.